 This project aimed to bring a partnership between Continuous Electron Beam Accelerator Facility (CEBAF) of Thomas Jefferson National Accelerator Facility (commonly Jefferson Lab or JLab) and the Idaho Accelerator Center (IAC) of Idaho State University (ISU).
 There have been great interest for polarized positron source in the nuclear and accelerator physics community for various nuclear/particle physics applications [1].
-The main challenge have been how to increase the intensity and polarization of the beam.
+The main challenge have been increasing the intensity and polarization of the beam.

 The PEPPo (Polarized Electrons for Polarized Positrons) experiment conducted at the Jefferson is an effort to study the feasibility of polarized positron source for the CEBAF injector.
-The PEPPo group focuses on the measurement of the positron polarization.
-This work, conducted at IAC of ISU is an attempt to study capturing of positrons using a quadrupole triplet.
+In PEPPo experiment, polarized positrons are generated by polarized electrons impinging on a converted target.
+This work, conducted at IAC of ISU is an attempt to study the capturing of positrons using a quadrupole triplet.